-In countries around the world, The Cross and the Switchblade

-David Batty (left) with The Cross and the Switchblade co-authors Elizabeth and John Sherrill of the story.
-In recent years, this condensed version has been repackaged into a small book of 56 pages and printed in several languages as an outreach tool.
-During the past two years more than 300,000 copies have been printed in the U.S. and are being continues to spread a message of hope to the addicted.
+In countries around the world, The Cross and the Switchblade continues to spread a message of hope to the addicted.
 The U.N. estimates there are more than 270 million drug abusers worldwide.
-New translations and printings in countries where Teen Challenge ministries are starting - Thailand, Mongolia and Tajikistan are three of the most recent help reach more of these hurting people.
+New translations and printings in countries where Teen Challenge ministries are starting - Thailand, Mongolia and Tajikistan are three of the most recent - help reach more of these hurting people.